cqpancoast/ntupledicts/README.md

 as a set of functions that evaluate and compare the performance of networks in some basic ways.

+All of the plotting functions in `ntupledicts.ml.plot` as of now are generalizations of ones developed by [Claire Savard](https://github.com/cgsavard), a grad student in high energy physics at CU Boulder.

 ## #TODO: Potential improvements